 We are more passionate about saving great architecture than we are in conceiving of something novel.

-We feel more connected to building materials of yesterday, e.g., wood-mold brick masonry, stone, slate, old-growth wood, than the ever-evolving material trend of today.
+We feel more connected to earthy building materials of yesterday, e.g., wood-mold brick masonry, stone, slate, old-growth wood, than the ever-evolving material trend of today, often synthetic and plastic.

 We have an insatiable desire to learn the lessons of the past and put them into practice today.
 Simply put, we have a deep appreciation for the way things used to be designed and built--when our buildings, and the drawings used to create them, were more a craft.

 Though buildings today are far more complex than buildings of just a few years ago, the importance of building wisely has never been more critical than it is today.
 By learning our history and knowing the difference between timelessness and trendiness, we can become better designers.

 Whether commercial or residential, involving restoration, a sensitive addition or a museum-quality period reconstruction, we long to be involved on projects where our clients share our heart's desire for great architecture--a building that is designed and built to last generations--like the ones we've inherited.